Search for flavour-changing neutral-current couplings between the top quark and the photon with the ATLAS detector at $\sqrt{s} = 13$ TeV: Results

 The data and SM predictions agree within uncertainties and no significant FCNC contributions are observed.
 From the 95\% confidence level (CL) upper limits on the signal contribution, derived using the $\mathrm{CL_{s}}$ method~\cite{Read:2002hq}, the corresponding limits on the effective coupling parameters are calculated~\cite{Cowan:2010js}.
 From these, limits on the BRs are also derived.
 The background contributions from $\ttbar\gamma$ and $W\gamma$+jets production are scaled by normalisation factors estimated to be $1.00 \pm 0.10$ and $1.15 \pm 0.15$, respectively, from the fit for the $tu\gamma$ LH coupling.
 The normalisation values determined in the fit for the $tc\gamma$ LH coupling are $0.97 \pm 0.10$ for the $\ttbar\gamma$ contribution and $1.16 \pm 0.15$ for $W\gamma$+jets.
 The normalisation values are similar for the fits with the RH FCNC couplings.
 The K-factors for the $\ttbar\gamma$ decay-sample are fitted to the values of about 1.57 for the SR, about 1.61 for the $\ttbar\gamma$ CR and about 1.73 for the $W\gamma$+jets CR.
 The smallest post-fit uncertainty on the K-factor is seen in the $\ttbar\gamma$ CR, where the uncertainty is found to be about 0.24.
-The observed and expected 95\% CL limits on the effective coupling strengths and the BRs are presented in Table~\ref{tab:Results/Limits} as well as in Figure~\ref{fig:limits}.
+The observed and expected 95\% CL limits on the effective coupling strengths, the BRs and the production cross-sections are presented in Table~\ref{tab:Results/Limits} as well as in Figure~\ref{fig:limits}.
 The fitted normalisations of the FCNC $tc\gamma$ signal are larger than zero, although consistent with zero within one standard deviation.
 Thus, the observed 95\% CL limits for the $tc\gamma$ couplings are larger than the expected 95\% CL limits.
 The dominant source of uncertainty in the signal contribution for the $tu\gamma$ couplings is the statistical uncertainty.
 All systematic uncertainties worsen the limit by only about 20\%.
 For the $tc\gamma$ couplings, the effect of the systematic uncertainties is larger, worsening the limit by about 40\%, but the statistical uncertainties also play an important role.
+The different importance of the systematic uncertainties on the observed limits between $tu\gamma$ and $tc\gamma$ couplings result in a difference in the improvement in the limits compared to the previous results~\cite{TOPQ-2018-22} for the two couplings.
 The sources of systematic uncertainty with the largest impact on the estimated signal contribution depend on the coupling studied.
 For the $tu\gamma$ couplings, the dominant systematic uncertainties arise from the cross-section uncertainty of the SM $tq\gamma$ process, the uncertainty in the electron--photon energy scale and the decay $K$-factor uncertainty in the $\ttbar\gamma$ process.
 For the $tc\gamma$ couplings, the dominant systematic uncertainties originate from the cross-section uncertainty of the SM $tq\gamma$ process, the uncertainty in the hadron-to-photon SFs and the limited number of simulated events for the SM backgrounds.
 No nuisance parameters are significantly pulled or constrained.
+The difference in the improvement for the $tu\gamma$ and $tc\gamma$ coupling with respect to the previously published result~\cite{TOPQ-2018-22} stems mainly from the different relative contribution of the production and decay modes between the couplings.
+The efficiency for the decay mode with higher jet multiplicity is particularly increased compared to the previous result, increasing the improvement for the $tc\gamma$ coupling limits.

 \FloatBarrier

 \FloatBarrier